conan-io/conan-io.github.io/_posts/2025-11-01-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 ## Let’s dive into real examples
 ### Listing packages
-Let’s start with a simple one: we’re going to try to search for the compiled packages on ConanCenter for a library, such as zlib, with some options, including the architecture being armv8 and the shared set to false, and have it tell us which versions we have packages for.
+Let’s start with a simple one: we’re going to try to search for the compiled packages on ConanCenter for a library, such as zlib, with some options, including the architecture being armv8 and the shared option set to false, and have it tell us which versions we have packages for.
 {% highlight bash %}
 tell me which versions of zlib packages are available with architecture and statically linked